NCAR/i-wrf/docs/Users_Guide/compute-platform/windows.rst

 (note that these instructions are not intended for use on a system running Windows Server).
 Your Windows account will also need to have administrative privileges in order to perform all necessary steps.

+.. dropdown:: Instructions

   During the I-WRF exercises, you will create the run folders, install the software and download the data that are needed to run the simulation and verification.
   You will only need to perform these steps once.
-The following sections instruct you to issue numerous DOS commands in a Windows "Command Prompt" shell.
+  The I-WRF exercises will instruct you to issue numerous DOS commands in a Windows "Command Prompt" shell.
   To open such a shell:

     * Click the Start icon and then type :code:`cmd` to display matching commands.
     * Right click on the "Command Prompt" option that is shown and select "Run as administrator".
     * A black shell window should open.